rm1096/PThreadSignals/README.md

 in this part, and figure out the proper signals to be incorporated again either by the parent or the children processes.

-c) The user running this program (… this is your group) got very impatient while waiting for all these calculations to be conducted, and decides to be done with the whole experiment by typing:
+Part C) The user running this program (… this is your group) got very impatient while waiting for all these calculations to be conducted, and decides to be done with the whole experiment by typing:
 i) CTL-C, ii) select your own interrupt, iii) also the user may want to experiment and attempt to terminate certain processes (children or parent).
 Your program should contain signal handlers that